Thursday, 26 September 2024

 Recording:

 • I collected the data from Terms 1, 2 and 3, where the learners used their devices to do the assessments.
 Also, as of daily practice, learners use their devices to do writing.
-The focus group only used voice tying if they were stuck, otherwise they just typed.
+The focus group only used voice tying if they were stuck, otherwise, they just typed.

 When it comes to the whole class, 3 of my learners are fully reliant on voice typing.
 Now the problem I have noticed is that just because we have accents, the learners are saying/voice typing something and the device hears something else.
 Now when the learner and I sit together to have a student-teacher conference, then the learner replies by saying, ‘I didn’t say that’.
 I have noticed the frustration on learners' faces and one even cries when he is unable to use voice typing.